 Exemplary Accomplished Developing Beginning Techniques for Engineering Practice Students showed proper and justified use of techniques necessary for engineering practice (such as numerical methods, stochastic processes, statistical analysis, etc.).
-Students used techniques necessary for engineering practice without justification (such as numerical methods, stochastic processes, statistical analysis, etc.).
 Students improperly used some techniques necessary for engineering practice (such as numerical methods, stochastic processes, statistical analysis, etc.).
 Students improperly used some techniques necessary for engineering practice (such as numerical methods, stochastic processes, statistical analysis, etc.).
 Skills for Engineering Practice Students showed advanced skills necessary for engineering practice (such as programming, drawing and manipulating equipment).
 Students showed skills necessary for engineering practice of the Labs (such as programming, drawing and manipulating equipment).
 Students showed limited skills necessary for engineering practice (such as programming, drawing and manipulating equipment).
 Students showed no skills necessary for engineering practice (such as programming, drawing and manipulating equipment).
 Engineering tools Students showed advanced ability to properly use modern engineering tools that are necessary for the Labs, such as simulators, software or computer tools.
-Students showed limited use of modern engineering tools that are necessary for the Labs, such as simulators, software or computer tools.
-Students showed improper use of modern engineering tools that are necessary for the Labs, such as simulators, software or computer tools.
-Students showed no use of modern engineering tools that are necessary for the Labs, such as simulators, software or computer tools.
+Students showed limited use of modern engineering tools that are necessary for the Labs, such as simulators, software or computer tools. improper use of modern engineering tools that are necessary for the Students showed no use of modern engineering tools that are necessary for the Labs, such as simulators, software or computer tools.
 Problem solving Students solved an engineering problem by choosing appropriate tools and applying engineering skills with proper justification.
 Students solved an engineering problem by choosing appropriate tools and applying engineering skills.
 Students solved an engineering problem but tools were not appropriate and engineering skills not applied.
 Students did not solve the engineering problem.
 Results and analysis Students presented the Labs results and performed analysis, assessment, and comparison with theoretical results.
 Students presented the Labs results and performed analysis and assessment.
 Students presented the Labs results without analysis.
 Students did not present the Labs results.